-The latest iteration of the game is expected to have more focus on the role of the manager, with more functionality and customisation options for their personalities.
+The latest iteration of the game places greater focus on the multifaceted role of the manager, with more functionality and customisation options for their personalities.

-According to Jacobson, the new games will "have exceptionally strong feature sets", but not quite the 'dream feature set' he had originally envisaged pre-Covid-19.
+Prior to launch, Jacobson explained the new games will "have exceptionally strong feature sets", but not quite the 'dream feature set' he had originally envisaged pre-Covid-19.

 Interactions & communication